Stroke studies

 REPS Study (Respiratory Exercise Post-Stroke)

-This study focuses on improving your health and wellness after stroke including strengthening your breathing muscles.
-The purpose of this study is to improve your overall health and wellness by a combined training program for your breathing muscles and an exercise program for your arm, leg muscles and heart muscles on your strength, mobility and quality of life. -
+The purpose of this study is to improve a person's overall health and wellness after a stroke through a combined training program for breathing muscles and an exercise program for arm, leg and heart muscles to improve strength, mobility and quality of life.

 BRAVE Study (Brain Recovery after Variable Exercise)

-“How much is enough?”
-This is a question often asked in stroke rehabilitation and the BRAVE study will compare two different “doses” of a backward walking exercise program.
-We believe that exercise can change the brain!
-The BRAVE study will also examine how the brain changes in response to exercise.
-In addition to the exercise sessions at Brooks, participants will undergo two MRI assessments at the University of Florida in Gainesville. -
+We believe that exercise can change the brain. โHow much is enough?โ This is a question often asked in stroke rehabilitation and the BRAVE study will compare two different โdosesโ of a backward walking exercise program.
+The study will also examine how the brain changes in response to exercise.
+In addition to the exercise sessions, participants will undergo two MRI assessments at the University of Florida in Gainesville.

 SleepSMART Study

-This study will help us determine whether treatment of obstructive sleep apnea (OSA) with continuous positive airway pressure starting shortly after acute ischemic stroke or high risk TIA (1) reduces recurrent stroke, acute coronary syndrome, and all-cause mortality 6 months after the event, and (2) improves stroke outcomes at 3 months in patients who experienced an ischemic stroke.
+This study will help determine whether treatment of obstructive sleep apnea (OSA) with continuous positive airway pressure starting shortly after acute ischemic stroke or high risk TIA (1) reduces recurrent stroke, acute coronary syndrome and all-cause mortality 6 months after the event (2) improves stroke outcomes at 3 months in patients who experienced an ischemic stroke.

 RoAR Study (Robotics Augmenting Recovery)

 Many people have difficulty walking after spinal cord injury.
 Robotic devices may enhance the delivery of rehabilitation.
-The purpose of this study is to examine the safety and efficacy of intense walking rehabilitation using adaptive robotics, i.e., the Cyberdyne Hybrid Assistive Limb, in adults with chronic SCI. -
+The purpose of this study is to examine the safety and efficacy of intense walking rehabilitation using adaptive robotics--the Cyberdyne Hybrid Assistive Limb, in adults with chronic SCI.

 LT+TRT Study (Locomotor Training + Testosterone Replacement Therapy)